reem/rust-lazy/README.md

 > `Thunk::deref()` / `Thunk::deref_mut()`

-Gets the value out of the thunk by evaluating the proc or grabbing it from the cache.
+Gets the value out of the thunk by evaluating the closure or grabbing it from the cache.
 Allows you to call methods on the thunk as if it was an instance of the contained valued through auto-deref.

-There is also an equivalent API for `SyncThunk`, which is `Sync + Send` and usable for safe, concurrent laziness, except that they are created using `sync_lazy!` or by doing `use lazy::SyncThunk as Thunk` and using `lazy!`.
+There is also an equivalent API for `SyncThunk`, which is `Send + Sync` and usable for safe, concurrent laziness, except that they are created using `sync_lazy!` or by doing `use lazy::SyncThunk as Thunk` and using `lazy!`.